starcrossedhero/theartfuldodgersledger/README.md

 ### World Map

-The ledger provides access to pick pocket statistics per zone right from the World Map
+* The ledger provides access to pick pocket statistics per zone right from the World Map
+* Displays an icon at the location of each successful pick pocket on the zone map

 ### Unit Frame